 The Wat Phra Kaew at sunset, the Grand Palace, the floating markets, and the garish street of Khao San are just some of Bangkok’s gems.
 Then there’s Phuket, Chiang Mai, Pattaya, and many other areas in Thailand that ignite the word AMAZING in the TAT’s slogan.

 A few tweets were a bit inconceivable.
-If not for the lavish amount of consumed substances, Bangkok could have been a peaceful walk for the Wolfpack.
-What triggered the fear of those who tweeted to avoid Bangkok after watching The Hangover Part 2?
+If not for the lavish amount of consumed substances, Bangkok would have been a peaceful walk for the Wolfpack.
+So what exactly triggered the fear of those who tweeted to avoid Bangkok after watching The Hangover Part 2?

 Kimmy, the ladyboy, whose line “You’re in BangCOCK sweetie” erupted with a show of his genitalia possibly shocked a few viewers.
 Transwomen, however, don’t exist in Bangkok alone.
 Perhaps, it was the sleaziness of the red light district or the debauchery that opposes your definition of “Pleasantville”.
 But come to think of it, these are all subjective.